Layout Image

 5. Record all your keystrokes and SMS messages, plus send this info off somewhere unknown, http://news.cnet.com/8301-13506_3-57333652-17/android-handsets-secretly-logging-keystrokes-sms-messages/?part=rss&subj=news&tag=2547-1_3-0-20&tag=nl.e703

 This information was not volunteered to the public by Google, or Apple, but discovered by independent researchers.
-The big question is why two so called independent rival corporations had quietly installed personal location tracking, and recording tools on their phones.
+The big question is, why two so called independent rival corporations have quietly installed personal location tracking, and recording tools on their phones?
 It is only by a chance discovery that it was revealed.

 You buy a mobile phone to have convenient mobile communication, not to be a Big Brother tool for recording and watching every thing you do.
-Not only can this technology be used by governments, and corporations, but anyone who wants to do some basic research can get the tools to use it to gather your private information, and movements.
+Not only can this technology be used by governments, and corporations, but anyone who wants to do some basic research can get the tools to hack it, and gather your private information and movements.

 When you purchase a Mobile Phone it should come with a clear warning!